 Also across from the altar is this featureless archway, which must have had some significance, or else it wouldn't be there.
 With the altar so close, it's easy for the imagination to get carried away.
 Perhaps there was some sort of statue or ornament placed here decades ago.

 This particular area seems to have had a lot of work.
 The makers carved numerous archways to surround this tiny little shelf.
 In addition to the circular indents around the archways, there are circular indents under a shelf that are in a symbol resembling an anchor.

 The anchor at first made me skeptical of any authenticity behind the symbols, but in actual fact, anchors have been symbolic in religions for centuries.
 Due to its obvious association with ships, it's a symbol of stability, and a rising anchor can be a symbol of ascending, and making progress.
 Anchor symbols have been found in the catacombs in Rome, and were used by early Christians.
 In the early days of Christianity, the Christians were met with a lot of intolerance and persecution from the Romans, and had to be discreet in their worship.
-The anchor was an inconspicuous way of retaining the cross, while also representing endurance of the current hardship.
+The anchor was an inconspicuous way of retaining the cross, while disguising it as something else, a symbol that also conveniently represented endurance of the current hardship.
 It's also the symbol of St Clement of Rome, who was tied to an anchor and thrown into the sea.